A broken kneecap occurs when the small round bone (patella) that sits over the front of your knee joint breaks.

 - Talk with your provider before using these medicines if you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or internal bleeding in the past.

 If you have a removable splint, you will need to wear it at all times, except as instructed by your provider.

 - Your provider may ask you not to place any weight on your injured leg for up to 1 week or longer.
 Please check with your provider to find out how long you need to keep weight off your injured leg.

 - After that, you can begin placing weight on your leg, as long as it is not painful and your provider says it is OK.
-You will need to use the splint on the knee.
+You will need to use the splint on the knee while walking.
 You may also need to use crutches or a cane for balance.

 - When you are wearing your splint or brace, you can begin straight-leg raises and ankle range-of-motion exercises.

 After your splint or brace is removed or loosened, you will begin:

 - Knee range-of-motion exercises